Info

 Registration requirements for candidates (Chamber 1)

-Comments: All registered voters above 18 years old are eligible to stand for elections to the National Assembly.
+All Cabo Verdean citizens who are registered voters above 18 years old are eligible to stand for elections to the National Assembly.

 PC004